AathmanT/flask-website/README.md

-# flask-website made by Python 2.7 only in Windows
+# flask-website made by Python 2.7 in Windows

 ## tethne only works for Python 2.7